KxSystems/docs/docs/ml/automl/faq.md

 RandomForestRegressor     | sklearn   ;   ensemble    ;   seed   ; reg
 KNeighborsRegressor       | sklearn   ;   neighbors   ;    ::    ; reg
 ```
-To understand the above structure take for example the following embedpy code
+To understand the above structure take for example the following embedPy code
 ```q
 q)seed:42
 q)mdl:.p.import[`sklearn.ensemble][`:AdaBoostRegressor][`random_state pykw seed]
 ```

 This defines a model from the `sklearn` library, from the submodule `ensemble`, named `AdaBoostRegressor` which can be seeded with a random state `seed` to ensure that runs of the model can be reproducible.
-If the model does not take a `random_state` input this is set to `::`.
+If the model does not take a `random_state` as input this should be set as `::`.

-The following would be the table modified to include a Bayesian ridge regressor which is not included by default.
+The following would be the table modified to include a Bayesian ridge regressor (not included by default).

 ```q
 Model name                | library   ;  sub-module    ;  seeded?  ; problem type